 Douglas County Permanent Health Advisory - South Umpqua River and Lawson Bar

-A permanent health advisory is in place for the pools of water that form in the bedrock along the rivers edge.
-These pools are known to develop cyanobacterial (blue-green algae) blooms that can be harmful to pets and people if accidental ingestion occurs.
+Pools in the bedrock along the rivers edge are known to develop cyanobacterial (blue-green algae) blooms that can be harmful to pets and people if accidental ingestion occurs.
 Signs have been posted at several access areas along the river.
-Permanent Umpqua River Sign (.jpg)